Financial Information and Funding

 You may check the status of your submitted application by visiting the Graduate School's online application system.
 The graduate program to which you applied updates your application status.
 If you have additional questions regarding your application status, please contact your program of interest.

-The graduate program to which you applied can verify the receipt of test scores.
+You may be able to check receipt of supporting materials, such as test scores, through the Graduate School's online application system.
+Otherwise, the graduate program to which you applied can verify the receipt of test scores.
 Please contact the graduate program to verify the receipt of your test scores.
 For a detailed list of graduate program requirements and contact information, please visit the Graduate Program Requirements Web pages.

 You can defer your start date for up to one year.
 If you want to enroll more than one year later, you must reapply and pay another application fee.